MunjungKim/Malkus-wheel/README.md

 # Numerical_Analysis
-POSTECH Computational Physics Term Project.
+POSTECH Computational Physics & Introduction to Numerical Analysis Term Project.

 ------
 ## Topic : How does the round off error affect the reliablity of the simulation nonlinear dynamical system?